Origin, Westernization, Sanskritization and Modernization of caste system

-This practice was strongly established in the South at provincial level.
-The patronage of British rulers to non Brahmin castes has already led them to emerge as powerful pressure groups and demand for preferential treatment in education, jobs and elections.
-It ultimately gave birth to the policy of reservation.
+Brahmin-Non-Brahmin movement in South – Practice of giving non-Brahmins financial assistance and preferences in education and Government employment at local and provincial level by the government was strongly established in the South at provincial level.
+The patronage of British rulers to non-Brahmin castes had led to the emergence of powerful pressure groups and increased their demand for preferential treatment in education, jobs and elections.
+It ultimately gave birth to the quota system.
 1905 to 1940 was the period, when idea of Reservation/positive discrimination was conceived, experimented and established firmly.
 It opened up various channels of confrontation.

 Sanskritization of Caste system

 Modern education, Western literature and philosophy widened the mental horizons of visionary national leaders and reformers.
 They welcomed rationality and other good features of and made good use of liberal, and humanitarian ideas/thoughts of Modern Western World.